FIVB Senior World Rankings

 The FIVB Senior World Rankings is a ranking system for men's and women's national teams in volleyball.
 The teams of the member nations of Fédération Internationale de Volleyball (FIVB), volleyball's world governing body, are ranked based on their game results with the most successful teams being ranked highest.
 A points system is used, with points being awarded based on the results of all FIVB-recognised full international matches.
 The rankings are used in international competitions to define the seeded teams and arrange them in pools.
 Specific procedures for seeding and pooling are established by the FIVB in each competition's formula, but the method usually employed is the serpentine system.

 The ranking system has been revamped in 2020, responding to criticism that the preceding calculation method did not effectively reflect the relative strengths of the national teams.
 The old version of the ranking system was finally used on 31 January 2020.

-As of 16 November 2022, the highest ranked team in the men's category is Poland, while in the women's category is the Serbia.
+As of 8 January 2025, the highest ranked team in the men's category is Poland, while in the women's category is Italy.